Skip to content

 The asm block will infer register clobbers and in/out parameters.

-*Please note that the current state of inline asm is a work in progress, only a subset of x86, aarch64 and riscv instructions are available, other platforms have no support at all.
+The current state of inline asm is a work in progress.
+Only a subset of x86, aarch64 and riscv instructions are available, and other platforms have no support at all.
 It is likely that the grammar will be extended as more architectures are supported.
 More instructions can be added as they are needed, so please file issues when you encounter missing instructions you need.